-You can see if and when a course will be facilitated by checking the 'learning on this course' section of the course page, for example:
+You can see if and when a course will be facilitated by checking the 'learning on this course' section of the course page.

 There are different levels of educator involvement for our different course types.
 For example, ExpertTracks are designed to be self-guided, and there will not be educators joining the course.
 On the other hand, microcredentials are often more closely supported by a facilitator, and degrees include a high level of contact with tutors.

 In the cases where an educator is present, they will usually focus on promoting discussion rather than replying to individual questions.

 Our courses are often taken by many thousands of students, spread across the globe.
 Because of the large number of learners on these courses and the limited time of the educators, educators can't reply to every comment or speak directly or privately with learners.